influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 - [`editor`](#editors-role-editor)
 - [`admin`](#administrators-role-admin)

-Each of these four roles, described in detail below, have different permission levels and rights to use resources either owned by Chronograf or accessed using Chronograf.
-These resources are summarized below.
+Each of these four roles, described in detail below, have different permission levels and rights to use the following Chronograf-owned or Chronograf-accessed resources.

 #### Chronograf-owned resources

-Chronograf-owned resources include internal resources that are under full control by Chronograf.
-These resources include:
+Chronograf-owned resources include internal resources that are under the full control of Chronograf, including:

 - Kapacitor connections
 - InfluxDB connections